Butterfly Adventure - Planning a Visit for Individuals & Families

-Snacks will be avilable and on certain days food vendors will be present.
-Check our Facebook page for a food truck schedule.
-Bottled water may be purchased on the nature trail in front of the amphitheater and in the lobby of Harrison Hall.
+Snacks will be available in the gift shop located in Harrison Hall and on certain days food vendors will be present.
+Bottled water may be purchased on the nature trail in front of the amphitheater and in the gift shop in Harrison Hall.

 8. Can we bring our own food and drink?

 Yes, you may bring in your own food and drink.
 No open food or drinks in the buildings, please!
 Outdoor picnic areas are available for your use.

 9. Can we reserve a picnic shelter?